What is musculoskeletal medicine?

 - Back and neck pain

 Patients often assume that chronic musculoskeletal conditions are an inevitable and an unavoidable part of ageing.
 In reality, pain and reduced function can often be reduced through intervention.
 Often the misunderstanding of musculoskeletal conditions is what leads to missed treatment opportunities which could have helped prevent or slow progression, improve management and optimised health related quality of life.

 The process at Bayside Family Medical & Musculoskeletal Practice

 The goal of Musculoskeletal Medicine is to help people with bone, joint and muscle pain or other disorders.
 Our doctors will want to know where your pain problem is, and how it affects you and your life.
 They will also want to know what makes the pain better, and what makes it worse, as well as what treatments you have already tried.
 To help us best help you, please bring along any radiology you have already had done, as well as the results of any other relevant tests.
 Repeating tests that have already been done is unhelpful, a waste of your time, and in the case of radiology, can cause harm.

 During your assessment your doctor will examine you, so please dress expecting this.
 After the history taking and examination, together, the doctor and you will then make a plan to determine which treatment, or combination of treatments, may be best suited to you.
-Treatments you may be given can include, but are not limited to: Cortisone or focal local injections, PrP (platelet rich plasma) therapy, prolotherapy, or neurotherapy, dry needling, manual therapy, low level laser, acupuncture, & activity and exercise advice.
+Treatments you may be given can include, but are not limited to: Cortisone or focal local injections, growth factor therapy, prolotherapy, or neurotherapy, dry needling, manual therapy, low level laser, acupuncture, & activity and exercise advice.